 6. Take continuing education courses in career-related fields

 Professionals with experience in their field often teach courses.
 For some professions, continuing education courses are required to stay current in the industry.
 Many colleges and universities offer continuing education courses in a variety of fields.

 7. Take advantage of company training

-Many companies use independent training departments with experts in different fields that train on specialized skill sets.
+Many companies use independent training departments with experts in different fields that train on specialised skill sets.
 Ask your manager what your company offers and which courses would be especially beneficial for your professional growth.